 The West Coast Mall Shopping Centre

-Also located in Holetown, West Coast Mall houses an excellent range of tax free stores, duty free stores and boutiques including Totally Barbados’ recommended luxury jewellers Diamonds International and Little Switzerland.
+Also located in Holetown, West Coast Mall houses an excellent range of tax-free stores, duty free stores, and boutiques, including Totally Barbados’ recommended luxury jewelers Diamonds International and Little Switzerland.

-There’s also banking services, a coffee shop and art gallery, a Massy supermarket, children’s wear, swimwear, local crafts, and a Cave Shepherd store with duty free clothing, perfume and Bajan souvenirs to purchase.
-There are also stalls dotted around the building selling unique clothes and jewellery.
+There are also banking services, a coffee shop, and art gallery, a Massy supermarket, children’s wear, swimwear, local crafts, and a Cave Shepherd store with duty-free clothing, perfume, and Bajan souvenirs to purchase.
+There are also stalls dotted around the building selling unique clothes and jewelry.